The GIRLS (and BOY!) of GHGP

 Quinn secretly wishes she could read people's minds.

 Elise is a television journalist who has produced everything from the evening news in New York for NBC to the hit series "Lockup" on MSNBC.
 She also produced two amazing daughters who founded Girls Helping Girls.
-Period., which she now oversees fulltime.
-Elise is a lover of yummy food, a total sentimental mush who keeps more than 80K photos of friends and family on her computer, a HUGE fan of U2, her beloved Cornell hockey team, Martha's Vineyard and the Boston Red Sox.
+Period., which she now oversees full-time as its Executive Director.
+Elise is a lover of yummy food, a total sentimental mush who keeps more than 90K photos of friends and family on her computer, a HUGE fan of U2, her beloved Cornell hockey team, Martha's Vineyard and college softball (those ladies are badass!)
 She is also a lifelong smarty pants for whom there is no hope of conversion.

 Shh, don't tell but Elise, in fact, does know where her husband hides the Oreos.
 And may have tapped into the reserve once or twice.